cardiacsociety/acor-stats/README.md

 **Method**

-* Import data from spreadsheets / CSV into doc database
+* Import data from spreadsheets / CSV into MongoDB collection
 * Provide simple API to extract data for reports
 * HTML report page using js charting library

 **Doc Design**

-There are two registries - devices and procedures, however the data is similar for both so it might be possible and practical to model them in a similar way in order to generate statistics across both registries.
+There are official registries - devices and procedures, however the devices registry is a subset of procedures so the data can be imported into a single collection and reports generated across both registries.

-For a device registry item can designate proceType as "device"
+For a device registry item procType = "device"

 ```json
 {